N0K0/aicompo-tg19/readme.md

 }
 ```

-When the game is started the player will start to revice objects that looks like the following:
+When the game is started the player will start to receive objects that looks like the following:
 ### Understanding the map during the game

 ```JSON